w3c/wot-usecases/USE-CASES/README.md

 Please put all your use cases into this directory adopting the format in <em>use-case-template.md</em>.

+Use cases that have been reviewed and approved for inclusion in the WG note are moved to https://github.com/w3c/wot-usecases/tree/master/USE-CASES/processed for archival purposes.

 Please avoid domain specific terminology, e.g. don't use MNO, telco.
 Better use network operator instead.

 # Terminology